Holy Infant Youth Ministry

 Teens will have time to adore the Lord in Eucharistic Adoration, participate in powerful worship, receive the Sacrament of Reconciliation, gain practical leadership skills, and meet other teens from across the country who are committed to discipleship and evangelization.

-I am excited to announce that we are bringing back Totus Tuus to Holy Infant this summer from June 5th-9th.
-This will be taking place of VBS.
+I am excited to announce that we are bringing back Totus Tuus to Holy Infant this summer.
 There is a day program for our incoming 1st-6th graders from 8:30am-3:00pm.
 We will also be offering an evening program for our incoming 7th-high school students.
-Since this is a new program spots are limited so make sure to sign up!

 Totus Tuus is a summer Catholic youth program dedicated to sharing the Gospel in a dynamic way.
 The goal of Totus Tuus is to help young people develop their relationship with Christ and His Church for lifelong discipleship.
 Emphasis is placed on the Eucharist and Our Lady.
 Our college missionaries have a great impact on the youth who attend with their faith and joy.
 Totus Tuus assists parents and parishes in evangelizing and catechizing their youth by supplementing the work they are already doing.

-We are limited to 75 Spots in our day program, so please sign up quickly to reserve your spot!
+We are limited to 75 Spots in our day program, and registration will open April 2nd.

 7th-High school students do not have to register.
 They can just show up at the Youth House for the evening sessions.